 Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards applicable to attestation engagements contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the design of the Company's due diligence framework is in conformity with the OECD Due Diligence Guidance and whether the description of the due diligence measures the Company performed is consistent with the due diligence process that the Company undertook, in all material respects.
-An examination involves performing procedures to obtain evidence about the design of the Company's due diligence framework and the description of the due diligence measures the Company performed.
-The nature, timing and extent of the procedures selected depend on our judgment, including an assessment of the risks of material misstatement of the design of the Company's due diligence framework and the description of the due diligence measures the Company performed, whether due to error or fraud.
+An examination involves performing procedures to obtain evidence about the design of the Company's due diligence framework and the description of the due diligence of the risks of material misstatement of the design of the Company's due diligence framework and the description of the due diligence of the risks of material misstatement of the design of the Company's due diligence framework and the description of the due diligence measures the Company performed.
 We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.